hpides/alsatian/data/image-woof/readme.md

-- no prep needed just download form
+- download from here
   - https://github.com/fastai/imagenette#imagewoof
+- no data prep needed
+- data also in our nextcloud